awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 Token substitution only works for Resource Properties of type `String`\.
 However, if your resource has a nested CIM instance property, it will also resolve tokens from `String` properties in that CIM instance\.
 You can't use token substitution for numerals or arrays\.

 For example, consider a scenario where you're using the xComputerManagement resource and you want to rename the computer using DSC\.
 Normally you would need a dedicated MOF file for that machine\.
 However, with token support, you can create a single MOF file and apply it to all of your instances\.
-In the `ComputerName` property, instead of hard coding the computer name into the MOF, you can use an Instance Tag type token\.
+In the `ComputerName` property, instead of hardcoding the computer name into the MOF, you can use an Instance Tag type token\.
 The value is resolved during MOF parsing\.
-For example:
+See the following example\.

 ```
 Configuration MyConfig